-Option exercise and assignment are two very basic principals of option trading but can be very confusing to a new option trader.
-We easily understand some parts of options because we can find similarities from our history of stock trading.
-Unfortunately exercise and assignment is not one of those similarities.
+Option exercise and assignment are two fundamental principals of options trading but can be very confusing to a new options trader.
+We quickly understand some parts of options because we can find similarities from our history of stock trading.
+Unfortunately, exercise and assignment are not one of those similarities.

 As we discuss what exactly exercise and assignment are we will also talk about the many different ways you can close out an option and when exactly you should do it.
 We will dig into more advanced topics such as the effect of dividends and how they can change when you should close out an option.

 Before we break out the textbook definition of exercising an option, let's back up and talk about who should deal with exercising and who gets the assignment.